 Full length side zippers with snaps allow for ease of dressing

-Size Chart for the Detour Hi-Viz Reversible and Reflective Textile Chaps
+Size Chart for the Men's Hi-Viz Reversible Motorcycle Chaps

 HOW TO DETERMINE SIZE.
 Please measure the thickest part of your thigh (circumference around your thigh at the thickest part) using a cloth tape measure.
 Be sure to take this measurement with your jeans ON.